giovanism/e/content/post/git-log-all-graph-oneline/index.md

 To avoid breaking changes and conflict, developer will need to learn best ways to sync (integrate) changes from the trunk to feature branch.
 Learn what rebase is, when to rebase, and how to do it when appropriate.
+This does demand even more from the developer's skillset besides implementing feature, creating rigorous testing, that is writing maintainable and backward compatible code.

+## What we actually do

 Unfortunately, we dont implement Trunk Based Development in our software engineering course.
-There are some requirements for scoring the system and the lecturer team mandates every group to implement a variant of Git Flow branching model.
+In my software engineering course we try to implement SCRUM agile software development methodology.
+There are some requirements for the scoring system and the lecturer team mandates every group to implement a variant of Git Flow branching model.
+Our project are split into PBIs (Project Backlog Item).
+PBI is a unit of tangible progress/product that can be used by the user/client.
+These PBIs are broken down even more into tasks that can tackled down by one person.

+There are a lot of things that don't go with my ideal, there are lots of 'em.
+I want to stop at the previous sentence, but people won't get what I meant unless I written them down here.

+Fear of reverting Merge Request if they don't comply with client's standard?
+Why bother?
+This will only apply with breaking changes.
+Incremental changes doesn't need to be reverted.
+I want to merge into staging and share my core for all I care.

+I want to get rid of feature dependency across PBIs.
+Why?
+Each sprint can have multiple PBIs.
+Previously we work on different PBIs concurrently.
+We might have done it wrong, though.
+How about we work on one PBI before moving to another PBI?
+This way we can implement "small" Trunk Based Development using each PBI's branch as the trunk.

+Okay, now you are tired of me ranting here instead of actually giving you content and entertainment.
+Sorry, this will part will be end soon.
+I believe there are difference between compromises vs half-assed attempt.
+So, wish me luck on my compromise attempt.

 ## Git Fundamentals: Anantomy of a commit

-Okay, so lets get to the fundamental.
-This topic is different from before that I rarely care about this nitty-gritty details on my daily `git commit` and `git merge` daily routine.
-However, by understanding this concept I hope you will gain mechanical sympathy.
+Okay, to next content.
+Now lets get to the fundamental.
+This topic is different from before that I rarely care about this nitty-gritty details on my daily `git commit` and `git rebase` daily routine.
+However, by understanding this concept I hope you will gain the so-called mechanical sympathy.
 Mechanical Sympathy?
 What new viral virus is that?

 {{<blockquote
-  text="You don't have to be an engineer to be be a racing driver, but you do have to have Mechanical Sympathy." cite="Jackie Stewart, racing driver " citelink="https://wa.aws.amazon.com/wat.concept.mechanical-sympathy.en.html" />}}
+  text="You don't have to be an engineer to be a racing driver, but you do have to have Mechanical Sympathy." cite="Jackie Stewart, racing driver " citelink="https://wa.aws.amazon.com/wat.concept.mechanical-sympathy.en.html" />}}